IRS Tax Credits and Deductions

 So, what does the tax credit cover, you ask?
 You can use it to offset the costs of:

-- Purchasing Any Pivotal Health Solutions Adjustable-Height Chiropractic Tables
+- Purchasing Any Pivotal Health Solutions Adjustable-Height Chiropractic Tables including the DOC Decompression Table

-- removing barriers and making alterations in and around your building to improve accessibility
+- Removing barriers and making alterations in and around your building to improve accessibility

-- providing accessible communication formats (like Braille, large print, and audio tapes) to the visually- and hearing-impaired
+- Providing accessible communication formats (like Braille, large print, and audio tapes) to the visually- and hearing-impaired

-- offering a sign-language interpreter or reader for customers or employees
+- Offering a sign-language interpreter or reader for customers or employees

 Determine whether your clinic qualifies for the credit.